-- (j) The biological and chemical properties of the receiving waters shall not be degraded by the stormwater runoff from the development site. - (k) The design of the stormwater drainage system shall provide for the disposal of stormwater without flooding or functional impairment to streets, adjacent properties, downstream properties, soils, or vegetation. - (l) The design of the stormwater management systems shall take into account upstream and upgradient runoff that flows onto, over, or through the site to be developed or re-developed and provide for this contribution of runoff. - (m) Appropriate erosion and sediment control measures shall be installed prior to any soil disturbance such that the area of disturbance shall be kept to a minimum.
-See Section 7.1. - (n) Measures shall be taken to control erosion within the project area.
+- j) The biological and chemical properties of the receiving waters shall not be degraded by the stormwater runoff from the development site. - k) The design of the stormwater drainage system shall provide for the disposal of stormwater without flooding or functional impairment to streets, adjacent properties, downstream properties, soils, or vegetation. - 1) The design of the stormwater management systems shall take into account upstream and upgradient runoff that flows onto, over, or through the site to be developed or re-developed and provide for this contribution of runoff. - m) Appropriate erosion and sediment control measures shall be installed prior to any soil disturbance such that the area of disturbance shall be kept to a minimum.
+Disturbed areas shall be stabilized within thirty (30) days.See section 7.1. - n) Measures shall be taken to control erosion within the project area.
 Sediment in runoff water shall be trapped and retained within the project area using approved measures.
-Wetland areas and surface waters shall be protected from sediment. - (o) All temporary control measures shall be removed after final site stabilization.
-Trapped sediment and other disturbed soil areas resulting from the removal of temporary measures shall be permanently stabilized prior to removal of temporary control measures. - (p) Every effort shall be made to use pervious parking surfaces as an alternative to impervious asphalt or concrete for general and overflow parking areas.
-Pervious pavement shall be appropriately sited and designed for traffic and vehicle loading conditions. - (q) Whenever practicable, native site vegetation shall be retained, protected, or supplemented.
-Any stripping of vegetation shall be done in a manner that minimizes soil erosion.
+Wetland areas and surface waters shall be protected from sediment. - All temporary control measures shall be removed after final site stabilization.
+Trapped sediment and other disturbed soil areas resulting from the removal of temporary measures shall be permanently stabilized prior to removal of temporary control measures. - p) Every effort shall be made to use pervious parking surfaces as an alternative to impervious asphalt or concrete for general and overflow parking areas.
+Pervious pavement shall be appropriately sited and designed for traffic and vehicle loading conditions. - q) Whenever practicable, native site vegetation shall be retained, protected, or supplemented.
+Any stripping of vegetation shall be done in a manner that minimizes soil erosion. - r) Whenever practicable, all subsurface filtration BMPs shall include perforated underdrains positioned a minimum of 8-inches above the bottom of the filter bed to prevent extended periods of saturated conditions.

-(r) Whenever practicable, all subsurface filtration BMPs shall include perforated underdrains positioned a minimum of 8-inches above the bottom of the filter bed to prevent extended periods of saturated conditions.
+16.4.3 1.
+Redevelopment Criteria: a.
+In order to determine the stormwater requirements for redevelopment projects, the percentage of the site covered by existing impervious areas must be calculated.
+Stormwater requirements for redevelopment will vary based upon the amount of site surface area that is covered by existing impervious surfaces.

-15.5.3 Redevelopment Criteria:
+b.
+For sites meeting the definition of a redevelopment project and having less than 40% existing impervious surface coverage, the stormwater management requirements will be the same as other new development projects with the important distinction that the applicant can meet those requirements either on-site or at an approved off-site location.
+The applicant must satisfactorily demonstrate that impervious area reduction, LID strategies and BMPs have been implemented on-site to the maximum extent practicable.

-- (a) In order to determine the stormwater requirements for redevelopment projects, the percentage of the site covered by existing impervious areas must be calculated.
-Stormwater requirements for redevelopment will vary based upon the amount of site surface area that is covered by existing impervious surfaces. - (b) For sites meeting the definition of a redevelopment project and having less than 40% existing impervious surface coverage, the stormwater management requirements will be the same as other new development projects with the important distinction that the applicant can meet those requirements either on-site or at an approved off-site location.
-The applicant must satisfactorily demonstrate that impervious area reduction, LID (Low impact development) strategies and BMPs have been implemented on-site to the maximum extent practicable. - (c) For sites meeting the definition of a redevelopment project and having more than 40% existing impervious surface coverage, stormwater shall be managed for water quality in accordance with the following technique: - Implement other LID (Low impact development) techniques onsite to the maximum extent practicable to provide treatment for at least 50% of the entire site area
+c.
+For sites meeting the definition of a redevelopment project and having more than 40% existing impervious surface coverage, stormwater shall be managed for water quality in accordance with one or more of the following techniques, listed in order of preference: